nhorro/opendds-sandbox/workspace/examples/messenger/README.md

 ### Option 2.
 With DCPS Inforepo and TAO Naming Service

+This is a more realistic scenario of how a real distributed application is deployed, were processs do not share the same node.
+In this case, each service has been assigned a different node:

 | Node               | IP         | Port  |
 |--------------------|------------|-------|
 | TAO Naming Service | 172.30.0.2 | 2809  |